 - Mark Webb

-Will the MAR project achieve the required change?
+Will the Enhancement Projects achieve the required change?

-The trial project has already achieved positive results.
+The projects have achieved positive results to date.
 You can find the technical detail here.
-The governance group is confident that the project will make a difference however, it is important to remember that this is not the only solution.
+The governance group is confident that the projects will make a difference.
+However, it is important to remember that these projects are not the only solution.
 We all have a role to play in improving the quality and quantity of water.
 Farmers are making significant changes to the way they farm to help bring about improvements.
-Each farm must have a Farm Environment Plan and farmers must farm to good management practice, including reducing their nutrient leaching by 36% by 2035.
+Each farm must have an independently audited Farm Environment Plan and farmers must farm to good management practice, including reducing their nutrient leaching by 36% by 2035.

 What if we don’t get nitrate levels down?

 If we don’t reduce nitrate levels to those required by Environment Canterbury, then more drastic measures will need to be taken.